NadaAdem/Dynamic-Webpage_Javascript/README.md

 ### Description of how to perform a search
 UFO sightings by allowing users to filter for multiple criteria at the same time.
-Data will be update ,once  type the desired search criteria into the specified search fields
+Data will be update ,once type into the specified search fields
 If no matches are found, the table will be empty.

 ![image](https://github.com/NadaAdem/UFOs/blob/main/Resources/multiple.png)